Polpettone (Meat Loaf)

 - 2 eggs, beaten

-- salt to taste
+- Salt, to taste

-- Freshly ground pepper to taste
+- Freshly ground pepper, to taste

 - 4 oz (113 g) prosciutto or mortadella, thinly sliced

-- 4 oz (113 g) provolone or caciacavallo, sliced
+- 4 oz (113 g) provolone or caciocavallo, sliced

-- 1 lb (453 g) spinach, quickly blanched, squeezed dry and coarsely chopped
+- 1 lb (453 g) spinach, quickly blanched, squeezed dry, and coarsely chopped

 - 2 hard-boiled eggs, peeled and sliced into quarters